Nobel UN agency warns 2021 is going to be worse than 2020

 But he said the money that was available in 2020 isn’t going to be available in 2021, so he has been using the Nobel to meet leaders virtually and in person, talk to parliaments, and give speeches to sensitize those with power to “this tragedy that we are facing -- crises that really are going to be extraordinary over the next, who knows, 12 to 18 months.”

-“Everybody now wants to meet with the Nobel Peace Prize winner,” he said, explaining he now gets 45 minutes instead o 15 minutes with leaders and is able to go into depth and explain how bad things are going to be next year and how leaders are going to have to prioritize programs, Beasley said.
-“And the response has really been good.”
+“Everybody now wants to meet with the Nobel Peace Prize winner,” Beasley said, explaining he now gets 45 minutes instead of 15 minutes with leaders and is able to go into depth and explain how bad things are going to be next year and how leaders are going to have to prioritize programs.
+“And the response has really been good,” he said.

 “I’m telling them you’re not going to have enough money to fund all the projects you historically fund,” he said.